-The Manitoba Court of Appeal has ruled, in George v.
+In George v.
 Daily, 1997 CanLII 17825 (MB CA), (1997), 115 Man.
-R. (2d) 27 (C.A.), on the meaning of the term "testamentary intention."
-The court held that:
+R. (2d) 27 (C.A.), the Court of Appeal considered the meaning of "testamentary intention":

 The term 'testamentary intention' means much more than a person's expression of how he would like his/her property to be disposed of after death.
-The essential quality of the term is that there must be a deliberate or fixed and final expression of intention as to the disposal of his/her property on death . . .
+The essential quality of the term is that there must be a deliberate or fixed and final expression of intention as to the disposal of his/her property on death.

-When dealing with a section 23 situation the practice is generally to apply for an order under that section of The Wills Act prior to applying for probate.
+An application for an order under section 23 of The Wills Act would be made before applying for probate.
 The notice of application and supporting affidavit should be served on all interested parties.
 The affidavit evidence must clearly identify the interested parties.
-These parties might be the executors or beneficiaries under an earlier will, those who would be entitled to the estate in the event of an intestacy, etc. The experience has been that most section 23 matters can be dealt with on the basis of affidavit evidence.
-The Court of Appeal did, however, indicate in George v.
+These parties might be the executors or beneficiaries under an earlier will, those who would be entitled to the estate in the event of an intestacy, etc.

+Most section 23 matters are dealt with on affidavit evidence.
+However, the Court of Appeal indicated in George v.
 Daily that viva voce evidence may be more appropriate when there are contentious issues.
-Helper J.A. specifically stated as follows:
+Helper J.A. wrote: